Dr. Angela Britt, DMD

 Take our quick, 15 second quiz to discover your risk level for TMJ Disorder and begin living a pain free life!

 The temporomandibular joint, or TMJ, is susceptible to disorders of the jaw joints and the muscles and soft tissues controlling them.
 When the chewing muscles and jaw joints do not work together in harmony, a person may experience seemingly unrelated symptoms that can include chronic headaches, migraines, neck and shoulder stiffness, and earaches.
 Such symptoms may be directly related to your bite – or the misalignment of your jaw.

 The misalignment of your jaw can cause many problems such as:

 - Clicking or popping of the jaw joints

 - Pain in or around the jaw joints

 - Locking or limited opening of your mouth

-Because many of TMJ symptoms masquerade as so many other conditions, many would never think to associate the cause with their bite.
-A “bad bite” occurs when your upper and lower teeth do not come together in a way that provides the proper bracing support for your jaw against your skull and can be caused by physical trauma to the head, chronic teeth grinding or clenching, misalignment of teeth and other genetic factors.
+Because many of the symptoms of TMJ disorders masquerade as other conditions, many would never think to associate the cause with their bite.
+A “bad bite” occurs when your upper and lower teeth do not come together in a way that provides the proper bracing support for your jaw against your skull; this can be caused by physical trauma to the head, chronic teeth grinding or clenching, misalignment of teeth, and genetic factors.

-Call Dr. Britt today in Brunswick, GA for your personal consultation.
+Call Dr. Britt today for your personal consultation.